AL0UNE/School-Projects/C++/Cube_to_tetrahedron/README.txt

+This project has been done with David LAM.

-Voici les instructions à suivre :
+Follow the following instructions :

--R3.hpp ,cube.hpp et Tetra.hpp ont été modifié pour la visualisation avec MEDIT

--Assurez vous de bien lire le fichier "combinaison.txt" dans "MainFinal.cpp" à la ligne 58.
--Compiler le fichier "MainFinal.cpp" puis exécutez le.
--Choisir un entier en 0 et 69 pour votre découpe, puis entrez-le.
--Votre découpe a été enregistrée dans le fichier "output.mesh" -Utiliser medit pour la visualisation
+-Ensure that you are able to correctly read "combinaison.txt" in "MainFinal.cpp" at line 58.
+-Compile and execute "MainFinal.cpp"
+-Choose an integer between 0 and 69 for a particular cut then press enter.
+-Your cut has been saved in "output.mesh"
+-Use medit for visualization.